-This study was conducted at the School of Biological Sciences at Washington State University Vancouver in the hearing and communication lab.
-Christine Profors, the associate professor running the project, has help from David Perkel, professor of biology and otolaryngology at the University of Washington.
-Together the two of them devised a study to trace the relationship between hearing and levels of dopamine in the body.
-Their study will be funded by the National Institutes of Health, demonstrating the potential consequences of their findings for health in the general population.
+A study was done at the School of Biological Sciences at Washington State University Vancouver in the hearing and communication lab.
+Researchers were Christine Profors, the associate professor running the project, with the help of David Perkel, professor of biology and otolaryngology at the University of Washington.
+Together they created a study.
+It’s the purpose; to trace the relationship between hearing and levels of dopamine in the body.

-Dopamine is working behind the scenes in a number of crucial bodily functions, as well as our perception of reward and motivation.
-The neurotransmitter is produced in several parts of the brain, released by the hypothalamus, and used as a hormone throughout the body.
-With such an expansive reach, the hormone is linked to an incredible number of bodily functions including moods, cognition, sleep, and other behaviors such as circulation, metabolism, and heart stimulation.
+Dopamine works behind the scenes in a number of ways.
+In addition, it is driving our desire for reward and motivation.
+First, the production takes place in several parts of the brain.
+Second, the hypothalamus releases it as a hormone, and then it serves many functions throughout the body.
+With such a wide reach, the hormone links to a large number of functions.
+For example, mood, cognition, sleep, and other bodily functions like circulation, metabolism, and heart rate.

 Hearing Loss and Mental Health

-Although this research may confirm our experience of the mood-altering effect of sound, we already know a lot about the negative effects of hearing loss on psychological wellbeing.
-Those with hearing loss often experience anxiety at the expectation that they will be able to communicate easily in social settings and everyday life.
-Some become very frustrated when faced with their inability to communicate with others, and this frustration may cycle back into more anxiety or even depression.
+This research may confirm the mood-altering effects of sound.
+But we already know a lot about the negative effects of hearing loss on psychological wellbeing.
+Those with hearing loss often have anxiety about being able to communicate easily in social settings.
+Some become very frustrated when faced with their struggle to communicate with others.
+In addition, this frustration may cycle back into more anxiety or even depression.
 Added to these effects is the tendency for those with hearing loss to become isolated.
-For instance, those who feel anxious about the need to communicate in social settings may shy away from social interaction, not only in the form of big parties and loud dinners, but even in everyday encounters with people out-and-about.
-This isolation can feed back into the feelings of anxiety and depression, as well.
+For instance, those who feel anxious about needing to communicate in social settings may shy away from social settings.
+In particular, those in the form of big parties and loud dinners but even in everyday activities with people.
+This isolation can tie back into the feelings of anxiety and depression, as well.

 Visit Us at Hearing Group

-Treating hearing loss supports a healthier lifestyle – and can help improve your mood by reconnecting you to the sounds you love.
-If you have a hearing loss, the use of hearing aids brings significant benefits to your overall health and well-being.
+Hearing loss treatment supports a healthier lifestyle.
+It can help improve your mood by reconnecting you to the sounds you love.
+If you have a hearing loss, the use of hearing aids brings great benefits to your overall health and well-being.
 At Hearing Group, we provide comprehensive hearing tests and hearing aid fittings.
-If a hearing loss is detected, our team will work with you to find the perfect devices to treat your hearing needs.
+If hearing loss is noted, our team will work with you to find the perfect devices to treat your needs.